LunchDevCommunity/community-calendar/src/schedule/2021-04-05-querying-a-graphql-api.md

   - Anthony Campolo
 ---

-Anthony Campolo with demonstrate different approaches to querying a GraphQL API.
-Whether using Apollo Client, graphql-requests, or simply the fetch API, this talk will explore the numerous trade offs and considerations behind how to make GraphQL queries.
+Anthony Campolo will demonstrate different approaches to querying a GraphQL API.
+Whether using Apollo Client, `graphql-requests`, or simply the `fetch` API, this talk will explore the numerous trade-offs and considerations behind how to make GraphQL queries.